Event Image

 *Please note:

-Hazer and flashing lights will
+Hazer and flashing lights will be in use.

 Access & Inclusion: This is an accessible and inclusive event taking place on Gunditjmara Country.
 If you need assistance at the venue, please let us know when booking your ticket or contact us directly.